 Density: 5,000 plants/hectare.

-Training System: Guyot.
+Training System: Pergola and Guyot.

 Winemaking Notes: